Research Misconduct

 - “Drafts of the report” include any work product in furtherance of a final report, including committee deliberation, draft analysis, draft language, and communication between committee members and/or RIO staff about such drafts.

-Investigation: The process under the Policy this policy for the formal examination and evaluation of all relevant facts, leading to determine recommended findings on whether research misconduct has occurred been committed, by whom, and, if so,to what extent, and steps to be taken to correct the responsible person and the seriousness of the misconduct research record.
+Investigation: The process under this policy for the formal examination and evaluation of all relevant facts, leading to recommended findings on whether research misconduct has been committed, by whom, and to what extent, and steps to be taken to correct the research record.

 Plagiarism: The appropriation of another person's ideas, processes, results, or words without giving appropriate credit.
 Plagiarism includes the unattributed verbatim or nearly verbatim copying of sentences and paragraphs from another's work that materially misleads the reader regarding the contributions of the author.
 It does not include the limited use of identical or nearly identical phrases that describe a commonly used methodology.